-- Beware of the sales that are not really sales, Often supermarkets will offer you items "On sale" buy three items for the price of two be careful with these offers, sometimes the items work out cheaper if bought individually. for example you may see buy 3 for $2.50 but if you look at the individual price of 1 of the items it is only 75 cents making the special offer more valuable for the stores pocket than for yours.
+- Beware of the sales that are not really sales, Often supermarkets will offer you items "On sale" buy three items for the price of two be careful with these offers, sometimes the items work out cheaper if bought individually.
+For example, you may see buy 3 for $2.50 but if you look at the individual price of 1 of the items it is only 75 cents making the special offer more value for the store's pocket than for yours.

 - Look out for special offers, of course most of the sales like three items for the price of two are genuine, if it is something that you normally would buy then go for it.